Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

-The revised card game is an expanded version of the super famous original card game Sushi Go!
+The revised version is an expanded version of the incredibly famous original game Sushi Go!

+Throughout the game, players collect different cards representing various types of Japanese food.
 With the new version, you can choose the ‘menu’ upfront.
-In other words, you can pick the types of food you want to play during your session.
-In addition, the game now supports up to eight players, so more can join the fun.
+In other words, you can pick the kinds of food you want to play during your session.
+Besides, the game now supports up to eight players, so more can join the fun.

 The objective of the game is to collect valuable food sets.
-Each set represents a food combination.
-For example, three different types of nigiri (calamari, salmon, and tortilla) and a wasabi card.
+Each set represents a food combination that awards victory points when completed.
+For example, a simple combination could represent three different types of nigiri (calamari, salmon, and tortilla) and a wasabi card.

 To collect the necessary cards for a combination, players need to draft cards in rounds.
 During each round, players start with a hand of cards.

 Each player drafts cards by picking one and passing other cards to the player on the left.
 The process happens simultaneously and goes on until all cards are drafted.

 At the end of the round, points are summed up for each player based on the combination he or she managed to achieve.
 Depending on the type of food, the calculation works differently:

 - For maki rolls, whoever has the majority scores 6 points.

 - If you have three sashimi cards, you score 10.
 But 1 or 2 sashimi cards don’t score anything.

 - A nigiri scores from 1 to 3 points, but if you managed to play a wasabi card before, it triples your nigiri score.